GenericMappingTools/gmt/doc/rst/source/tutorial/session-4.rst

 Our final undertaking in this tutorial is to examine three-dimensional perspective views.
 The
-GMT module that produces perspective views of gridded data files is :doc:`grdview`.
+GMT module that produces perspective views of gridded data files is :doc:`/grdview`.
 It can make two kinds of plots:

 #.
 Mesh or wire-frame plot (with or without superimposed contours)